oleksandr-shvets/cascading-component-layers-react/readme.md

 }
 ```

-That's OK.
-But what if we want to group components and props of different nodes in our components tree?
+That’s OK.
+But what if we want to group components and props of different places in our components tree?
-To extract abstractions like layout, state management, input validation. **Different abstractions
+To extract separate abstractions like:
+* Layout
+* State Management
+* Input Validation

-can share the same components.** See picture:
+__Different abstractions can share the same components.__ See picture:

 ![Layers diagram](images/layers-empty-nodes.png)

-To do that kind of splitting, we can extract these abstractions into function-layers and merge it together on render.
+To do that kind of separation, we can extract these abstractions into function-layers, and merge it together on render.
-Function-layer is the special type of component, that have injected custom `React.createElement` method, which produce
+Function-layer is the special kind of component, that have injected custom `React.createElement` method, which produce
 layer elements (pure objects: `{type, props, childs}`), that can be converted back to React element by the
 `createReactElement` method.
 ```jsx